 Being unaware of users’ needs and interests, testers will be unable to design and prioritize the scenarios properly.
 Basing on software purposes and its target users, testers are trying to put themselves in users’ shoes taking into account their possible characteristics.
 Besides, testers do not forget disfavored users who strive to break and abuse the system.
 Such scenarios should also be designed.

 The overview and analysis of competitors’ products will help to develop the scenarios that will detect and assist in preventing similar mistakes.
 Users’ complaints show their expectations on how the system should work.
 Testers take previous user experience into account during software quality verification.

 Scenario-based testing risks

-Scenario testing is rather time consuming and it can include complex stories that involve a lot of product feature.
+Scenario testing is rather time-consuming and it can include complex stories that involve a lot of product features.
 This testing type is not suitable for quality verification at early stages when the code is not stable.
 For example, if one feature does not work, further testing can be blocked.
 Such bugs are called scenario-blocking ones.

 Requiring much documentation, scenario-based testing helps to detect design and UI issues rather than critical coding mistakes.
 Besides, the number of possible combinations of user’s action and data inputs is very large.
 So sometimes scenario testing can be irrational.